edjohnso/biography/README.md

 *Ted Johnson\
 TCD 19335618*

-#### Notes

-[^1]: There is some controversy surrounding closed-source device drivers being included in the Linux kernel.\
+[^1]: There is some controversy surrounding closed-source device drivers being included in the Linux kernel.
-[^2]: His desire to develop his own tools has been attributed to a lack of access to software for the QL.\
+[^2]: His desire to develop his own tools has been attributed to a lack of access to software for the QL.
-[^3]: This could be considered 'game modding', but I wasn't nearly skilled enough to produce anything interesting!\
+[^3]: This could be considered 'game modding', but I wasn't nearly skilled enough to produce anything interesting!

 [1]: https://w3techs.com/technologies/details/os-linux
 [2]: https://www.top500.org/statistics/details/osfam/1